nkovacne/ovirt-desktop-client/README.md

 This application is written in *PyQT5*, and has been verified to be working with oVirt 4.0.0 (should work with any version >= 3.5.0).

+This project is also accessible from the URL https://ovirt-desktop-client.click

 **Disclaimer**: This is an **unofficial** oVirt-related project.

 ### Installation